 The ultimate packing list for your camping trip

 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
-Here’s our full Advertising Policy.With numerous travel restrictions in place due to COVID-19, more people have been taking advantage of spending time in the great outdoors.
+Here’s our full advertising policy: How we make money.With numerous travel restrictions in place due to COVID-19, more people have been taking advantage of spending time in the great outdoors.
 For some, camping trips are a regular tradition every summer.
 For others, the idea of sleeping in the woods, while exciting, is also a bit daunting.
 The good news is that given the right planning, a night (or a few nights) outside, under the stars, is manageable — even those who are new to the idea of swapping out the Four Seasons for a four-season tent.

 Camping essentialsWhen deciding what to pack for your camping trip, it’s best to start with the essentials.
 This way, you can be sure that you include these in your packing list.
 Your camping essentials are the items that you’ll absolutely need for every trip.
 Regardless of how long or where you are going, these are the items you will want to bring with you: